grain-lang/grain/stdlib/string.md

 indexOf : (String, String) -> Option<Number>
 ```

-Finds the position of a substring in the input string.
+Finds the first position of a substring in the input string.

 Parameters: